 RPM is the number that actually hits your bank account.
 Everything else is noise.

-Your niche is the single biggest factor in your per-view earnings because it determines which advertisers are bidding on your audience.
-A viewer interested in credit cards is worth a lot more to advertisers than a viewer watching gaming compilations.
-That's just the economics of it.
+Your niche is the single biggest factor in per-view earnings because it determines which advertisers are bidding on your audience.
+A viewer interested in credit cards is worth a lot more to advertisers than a viewer watching gaming compilations, because credit card companies are willing to pay more to reach a buyer.

 Here's what the major YouTube niches pay per view in 2026: